New Wider World unit 13 has a significant section devoted to climate change.

 Resources explaining climate science, climate change and climate impacts – mostly from a standpoint in favour of the theory of man-made global warming due to carbon emissions.

-A good place to start looking at the man-made global warming theory (anthropogenic warming) is the popular Al Gore global warming film, An Inconvenient Truth (this is a summarised version giving the main arguments, but links can be found to all the episodes on You Tube if you wish to watch it all.)
+A good place to start looking at the climate change debate is the popular Al Gore film, An Inconvenient Truth.
+We shall look at a shortened version showing the main points but the full film is available in episodes on You Tube if you wish to watch it all.

 IPCC Intergovernmental Panel on Climate Change. www.ipcc.ch